 The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP"), which require management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Accordingly, our actual results could differ from those estimates.
 Further, to the extent that there are differences between our estimates and our actual results, our future financial statement presentation, financial condition, results of operations and cash flows will be affected.
-We believe that the accounting policies discussed below are critical to understanding our historical performance, as these policies relate to the more significant areas involving our judgments and estimates
+We believe that the accounting policies discussed below are critical to understanding our historical performance, as these policies relate to the more significant areas involving our judgments and estimates.

 Revenue Recognition.
 We recognize revenue in the period in which we provide the services and when collectability of the revenue is reasonably assured.
 In accordance with the guidance provided in Accounting Standards Codification ("ASC") Topic 605-45-45, Revenue Recognition - Principal Agent Considerations, we have determined that we are the primary obligor with respect to the service revenue derived from sales of our software applications through our third-party carrier domestic partners.
 As a result, we record revenue at the gross amount billed to end-user customers for sales through our carrier partners.
 When the end-user is billed by our domestic carrier partners, the estimated gross amount billed is recorded as service revenue.
 For our international carrier, we record revenue on a net basis since we determined that we are not the primary obligor.
+We also sell certain applications directly to end-users through our direct sales force, which are billed and collected directly by us.